Welcome to LookChem.com Sign In|Join Free

 Uses

-1. Adenosine-5'-diphosphate (ADP) is a central component of energy storage, metabolism, and signal transduction in vivo.
-It serves as a precursor for ATP and, in this capacity, is utilized in a wide number of cellular processes, including respiration, biosynthetic reactions, motility, and cell division.
+Adenosine-5'-diphosphate is used as an energy source and precursor for ATP in various cellular processes, including respiration, biosynthetic reactions, motility, and cell division.

 Biological Activity